RasaHQ/rasa/docs/docs/reference/rasa/core/policies/memoization.md

 class MemoizationPolicy(Policy)
 ```

-The policy that remembers exact examples of
-`max_history` turns from training stories.
+A policy that follows exact examples of `max_history` turns in training stories.

 Since `slots` that are set some time in the past are
 preserved in all future feature vectors until they are set